open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

       log_names: [<item1>, ..., <itemN>]

       # The log body must match at least one of the items.
+      # Currently only string body types are supported.
       # This is an optional field.
       log_bodies: [<item1>, ..., <itemN>]